puglisij/mario/README.txt

 'type' - (optional) the type indicating the pipeline(s) that will process the IMAGE.
 'image' - (optional) a path to the Working Image used in the pipeline.
 Generally opened at the very start.
 'package' - (optional) a path to the Package folder containing other images used by the pipeline.
+NOTE: As a convention, any other paths in the json data will be expected to be relative to the 'package' path

 All other data will be made available on the IMAGE instance on the photoshop jsx side.
+Or said another way, Mario ALWAYS looks for the 'type', 'image', and 'package' properties.
+All other properties in the json are only used by JSX actions.

 Input Methods